jwrr/shmoo-test/README.md

 ------------------

 The configuration file is optional and contains default values for the parameters.
-The default file name is `schmoo.cfg`, and can be redefined on the on the command line with the `cfg=xyz.txt` parameter.
+The default file name is `schmoo.cfg`, and can be redefined on the command line with the `cfg=xyz.txt` parameter.
 Here is an example config file.

 ```bash
 # shmoo config file